gclancy121/gclancy121/README.md

 One of my favorite games right now: The Long Dark.
 It's an indie survival game where you try and survive in a post-apocalypse northern Canada, and it's very relaxed.
 It helps me unwind after a long day of coding.

-If you have any questions for me, please email me at gclancy121@gmail.com, or reach out to me via text at +1 (636) 866-4313!
+If you have any questions for me, please email me at gclancy121@gmail.com!